Blizzsuxx/DjambiAI/README.md

 # DjambiAI
-a Djambi game with a MIN MAX AI
+a Djambi game with a MaxN algorithm

+made by SW-5-2018 Dragan Arsic